How to Help Combat Sex Slavery on Aurora and During the FIFA World Cup

 Because of this, the Church must never become a political arm of the state, nor should the state attempt to run the Church.
 Yet neither are God’s people called to withdraw from the life of our cities.
 Rather, we are invited to live as a faithful presence within our communities—bearing witness to God’s concern for justice, truth, and the protection of the vulnerable, while honoring the proper role of civil authorities.

-It is in this spirit that we want to share information about a piece of legislation currently under consideration in Washington State.
+It is in this spirit that we want to share information about how you can take action right now to combat sex trafficking in Washington State.